Shumba Camp | Kafue National Park

 Led by a knowledgeable guide, night drives offer a glimpse into Busanga Plains’ unique, nocturnal world.
 A diverse range of species may be seen at night, including genet, civet, owls and occasionally the elusive leopard.

-Nowhere else in Zambia can you take to the skies in such style.
+The most exclusive wildlife ballooning in all of Africa, this activity allows you to take to the skies in style.
 Gaze over scenic splendour, watch hippo playing far below and fly eye-to-eye with an eagle.
-This experience (complimentary for guests who stay three nights or more) ends with a champagne breakfast.
-(Available from August to October)
+This life-changing experience ends with a sumptuous champagne breakfast.
+(Available August to October; conservation fee applies)

 Early on in the season, the Busanga Plains are still covered in much water.
 A boating excursion during this time allows for exploration of the channels and their life.